 A diamond’s weight is measured in carats.
 The more carats there are, the bigger the diamond.
 There are 100 points in each carat.
 This means, for example, that if a diamond weighs 100 points, it will be 1 carat in size, and this would be indicated as 1.00CT when you’re shopping for jewellery.
 On the other hand, if a diamond weighs 50 points, then it will be half a carat in size.
 This would be written as 0.50CT.

 A diamond’s size is not necessarily an indicator of quality.
 For instance, a small diamond with good clarity, cut and colour than a large diamond with poor clarity, cut and colour.
 Therefore, it’s best to not focus too much on carats, until you have decided on the other 4 Cs.

 OUR RECOMMENDATION: Always choose the carat weight last.
 If you’ve chosen the cut, clarity and colour of your diamond, and still have money left in your budget, then you can add more carat weight to your diamond.

 Apart from the 4 Cs, we like to remind diamond buyers about two further Cs – certificates and conflict-free diamonds.

 A certified diamond comes with a diamond report, also called a diamond certificate, from a gemmological institution such as the GIA or the IGI.
 A diamond report adds value by confirming your diamond’s four Cs and other characteristics, plus proving ownership.
 Read more about diamond certificates here.

 2. Conflict-free diamonds

-Make sure you buy a conflict-free diamonds, sourced ethically.
-This means your diamond does not come from the black market, sold by illegal groups or terrorists that commit human rights violations.
+Make sure you buy conflict-free diamonds.
+This means that your diamond does not come from the black market or has been sold for profit by illegal groups or terrorists that commit human rights violations.
 Read more about conflict-free diamonds here.